 VA loans are offered to active members of the military and veterans.
 They include a number of benefits including no down payment and competitive interest rates.
 Luckily, you can still apply for a VA loan even after a bankruptcy.
 The waiting period is the same as an FHA loan: a minimum of two years from the discharge date.

-Keep in mind that you still have qualify for all the other aspects of the loan.
+Keep in mind that you still have to qualify for all the other aspects of the loan.
 Most lenders require a credit score of at least 620 and a debt to income ratio of no more than 41%.
 You’ll also need to obtain a Certificate of Eligibility that proves your military status.
-There is no mortgage insurance attached to a VA loan, but most borrowers do have to pay a funding fee based on your down payment amount and the number of times you’ve used a VA loan.
-Also remember that not all lenders finance VA loans, so make sure you work with one who has specific experience in this niche since there are some rigorous guidelines involved.
+There is no mortgage insurance attached to a VA loan.
+However, most borrowers do have to pay a funding fee based on your down payment amount and the number of times you’ve used a VA loan.
+Not all lenders finance VA loans, so make sure you work with one who has specific experience in this niche since there are some rigorous guidelines involved.

 You’ll need to use that time to work on rebuilding your credit and saving up your cash in order to qualify for a conventional loan because most lenders require a 640 credit score and a large down payment.
 You might be able to qualify with a lower credit score if you can put down a larger amount of money.
 It’s always best to call several lenders to compare eligibility requirements and interest rate offers.

 Even if you’ve waited the appropriate seasoning period to apply for a home loan, you still need to repair your credit in order to qualify.
 Whether you’re applying for an FHA loan, a VA loan, or a conventional loan, you’ll most likely need your score to be somewhere between a 580 and 640.
 On the plus side, a Chapter 7 filing automatically wipes out your debt, so your “amounts owed” category can rebound pretty quickly.
 This also helps your debt to income ratio when it comes time to apply for a loan.